 What is a radiologist?

-Radiologists are the medical professionals that use medical imaging techniques to diagnose and treat illnesses and injuries.
+Radiologists are the medical professionals that use medical imaging software and techniques to diagnose and treat illnesses and injuries.
 They use ultrasound, x-rays, computed tomography (CT), positron emission tomography (PET), and magnetic resonance imaging (MRI) to diagnose and radiation or image-guided surgery to treat diseases.

 What are the different types of radiologists?